Daivuk/onut/README.md

 |vol|`vol=0.5`|frame|set volume for sound [0, 1].|
 |pan|`pan=0.0`|frame|set panning for sound [-1, 1].|
 |pitch|`pitch=2.0`|frame|set pitch for sound.|

+When exporting the sprite sheet in json format, make sure to change "Hash" to "Array".

 ## Mentions
 _Logo design by Pixilabs Software Inc._